ibmverse/verse-developer/tutorials/tutorials.md

 ### How it works
-In the last section, you have learned how to add a new Application with a new Extension to `applications.json`: You append the new Application object into the array in `applications.json`.
-In this section, you have learned how to add multiple Extensions into the same Application registered with `applications.json`: you append the new Extension into the `extensions` array of the specific Application.
+In the previous section you learned how to add an Application containing one Extension to Verse by adding the new Application definition into the `applications` array in `applications.json`.
+In this section you learned how to add an additional Extension into this Application by adding the new Extension into the `extensions` array of the specific Application.

-Configuration for the Mail Read Extension you just added in the current section is quite similar to the Mail Compose Extension you added in the previous section.
+The configuration differences between the new Mail Read Extension and the Mail Compose Extension previously added are slight.
+For example, in the Mail Read Extension the `path` property is set to `mail.read` rather than `mail.compose`.

-In the Mail Read Extension, for the property `path`, instead of setting it to `mail.compose`, you are setting it to `mail.read`.
 This indicates the action button should be located in the Mail Read View.

 ---

-## 5. Create New Application Implementation
+## 5. Create a New Application Implementation
-In previous sections, you have learned how to register Applications with Verse, add one or more Extensions under each Application, and add action buttons to the Verse UI.
+The previous sections have shown you how to register Applications with Verse, add one or more Extensions under each Application and add action buttons to the Verse UI.

-While registering those Applications, in the `applications.json` file, we set the value of the `url` property to be the address of a sample web page we have set up for you.
-Now it is time for you to set up your own implementation.
+To register these Applications, you were relying on a sample web page used in the `url` property element in `applications.json`.
+You will now implement your own web page.

-### Create web page
+### Create a web page
-In this step you are going to create an HTML page, which will pop up when the users click on the action buttons you added into Verse during the previous sections.
+In this step you are going to create an HTML page, which will pop up when the user clicks on the action buttons previously added to Verse.

-Create an empty folder on your laptop, then create a file called `index.html` inside the folder.
+Create an empty folder on your laptop and create a file called `index.html` inside the folder.

-Open `index.html` in a text editor, copy and paste our sample HTML code from [here][15] into the file, then save.
+Open `index.html` in a text editor, copy and paste our sample HTML code from [here][15] into the file and then save the file.

-The HTML will print out details of the event sent from Verse to the Application for each of the action button added.
-If there is any error occurs, it will be printed out in the div on the top right corner of the page.
-In the case of the bizCard Extension, it will also print out the query arguments appended to the URL.
+The web page shows details of the event sent from Verse to the Application for each of the action buttons added.
+In the case of the bizCard Extension, it will also print out the query arguments which were appended to the URL.

 ### Set up a web server